-Subject to shareholder approval, a final dividend of 5.5p per Ordinary share payable on 31 July 2017 to Ordinary shareholders has been recommended by the Directors for the year ended 31 December 2016.
+Subject to shareholder approval, a final dividend of 5.0p per Ordinary share payable on 26 July 2019 to Ordinary shareholders has been recommended by the Directors for the year ended 31 December 2018.
 The final dividend cannot exceed the amount recommended by the Directors.

 The Company’s Articles of Association require one third of the Directors to retire and submit themselves for election each year.
-Under the Articles, this year it is the turn of Karen L Prior to retire and submit herself to re-election at this years AGM.
-There are no Directors of the Company who are eligible to submit themselves for re-election having been appointed since the last AGM.
+Under the Articles, this year it is the turn of Richard P Edwards to retire and submit himself to re-election at this year’s AGM.

 Resolution 4: Appointment of Auditors and Remuneration of the Auditors